 Overall, there are three types of evaluation:

-There are lots of ways to measure impact and outcomes, including contracting outside experts to conduct reviews, conducting focus groups and employee surveys, or performing health risk assessments and cost-benefit analysis, including medical claims comparisons.37
+There are lots of ways to measure impact and outcomes, including contracting outside experts to conduct reviews, conducting focus groups and employee surveys, and performing health risk assessments and cost-benefit analyses that include medical claims comparisons.29

 Start with a survey of what employees want.

-There are other tools online, for free, such as Wellsteps’ ROI calculator, its Wellness Budget Calculator, and its Checklist to Change, which helps evaluate what easy changes a company can make to increase wellness.
+There are many other free and helpful tools available online, including Wellsteps’ Checklist to Change, which helps evaluate easy changes companies can make to increase worksite wellness.

-Many companies focus on return on investment on the dollars spent on wellness initiatives, but it’s equally important to consider value of investment (VOI).
-This includes examining the broader impact of programs on core priorities for your organization, which may include improved employee morale, talent attraction and retention, enhanced company loyalty and heightened customer loyalty.
+While many companies focus on return on investment for dollars spent on wellness initiatives, it’s equally important to consider value of investment (VOI).
+This includes examining the broader impact of programs on core priorities for your organization, which may include improved employee morale, talent attraction and retention, or heightened customer loyalty.

-AI also has a role to play in corporate wellness—it can identify trends and make forecasts for the future.
-Employers can use AI to collect and analyze data to improve wellness initiatives, and AI software is also able to provide better personalization and rapid responses for employees.
+Artificial intelligence (AI) also has an important role to play in corporate wellness by identifying trends and making forecasts for the future.
+Not only can employers use AI to collect and analyze data to improve wellness initiatives, AI software can provide better personalization and more rapid responses to employees.

-Telemedicine services like Dialogue also play a crucial role in workplace wellness.
+Finally, telemedicine services like Dialogue play a crucial role in workplace wellness programs.
 Employers creating an employee wellness program can use telemedicine to educate, motivate, and provide treatment.
-The availability of 24-hour, on-call care from medical professionals supports the on-site benefits and culture that other workplace wellness initiatives foster in more than a few ways:
+The availability of 24-hour, on-call care from medical professionals doesn’t just bump up modern EAP offerings, it supports the on-site benefits and culture that other wellness initiatives foster:

-You’ll want to choose wellness program providers that help gauge employee preferences, and then offer a variety of options that meet your company’s needs—from on-site fitness to incentive programs to a digital wellness platform or telemedicine benefits.
+You should aim to choose wellness program providers that can first help you gauge employee preferences, and then offer a variety of options for achieving them—from virtual or on-site fitness and incentive programs, to a digital wellness platform and telemedicine benefits.